Related links

 • Statement of facts - date, time, location, description of the attack and any injuries

-• Description of the offending dog - breed, colour, distinguishing marks and sex
+• Description of the offending dog - A description of the dog's appearance, colour, distinguishing marks and sex (if known).

 • Where the dog lives or came from